NEW SURVEY

 This website is an accompaniment to my

-providing additional posts and resources, and serves as a hub to access the various services I offer
+providing additional posts and resources, and serving as a hub to access the various services I offer

-I have developed a number of services to provide education, around LGBT and Transgender-specific issues and to support Transgender and LGBT+ people with their self-development and mental wellbeing
+I have developed several services to provide education, around LGBT and Transgender-specific issues and to support Transgender and LGBT+ people with their self-development and mental wellbeing

 My name is Finn, and I am an LGBTQ+ YouTuber, blogger, writer, speaker, and coach